MeeFoundation/docs/Concepts.md

 **Application layer**

 The application layer consists of Mee-compatible apps.
 The diagram shows 4 sample apps that Alice might interact with.
 These include, a local app, an app that is a facade for Bob's agent, a newpaper website app (NYTimes), and a medical lab app.
-Note: each person's agent appears to other users' agents as an an app called the *agent facade*.
+Note: each person's agent appears to other users' agents as an app called the *agent facade*.

 **Agent layer**